Metrics

 )

-4. Use in your task or CLI:
+4. Use in your task:

 Now the metric is available for any task to compute.